Five Ways to Protect Your Pet in a Heat Wave

 Enjoy the summer with your pet.
 Just do it safely.

 While, of course, there are always a number of stories out there on how to protect yourself, loved ones, and the elderly in a heat wave, one area that’s often overlooked is how to protect your pet.
-Meteorologists are forecasting the Boston-area to hit near 90 degrees Wednesday, so now is as good a time as any to say hello to summer—safely.
+Meteorologists are forecasting the Boston-area to hit temps of 90 degrees and higher for a few days this week, so now is as good a time as any to say hello to summer—safely.

 Reps at Angell Animal Medical Center say that the hospital actually receives more heat-related emergencies in June than later in the summer (when, obviously, it’s hotter and the heat waves are stronger and longer in intensity).
 This is because pets haven’t had time to acclimate to the warmer temps before eager pet owners take them out for a jog around the park.
 And that mistake can be deadly.